 - Adult education centers (Volkshochschule): there you can take courses on all kinds of topics but also catch up on school certificates.
 If you are interested in going to a Volkshochschule, we suggest you get in contact directly.
 Find the closest one to you here.

 As for the lower secondary schooling, you may also complete it at evening schools, adult education centers or in correspondence schools.
-Find information on this at the Ausbildung info page.
+Find information on this on the Ausbildung info page.